 Day 5: By today’s end we’ll be at Amritsar, the religious place of the Sikh Community in India.
 After driving from Mathura to Delhi airport, our group will board the flight to Amritsar.
 That evening, we’ll check into the hotel and spend the night in Amritsar.

-Day 6: This morning, we shall explor the famous Golden Temple (circa 1600) while the afternoon’s destination will be Anandpur Sahib.
+Day 6: This morning, we shall explore the famous Golden Temple (circa 1600) while the afternoon’s destination will be Anandpur Sahib.
 After checking-in to our hotel, a late afternoon walking tour will provide an initial orientation to tomorrow’s fair.
 Overnight in Anandpur Sahib.

 Day 8: This will be our final day to revel in the amazing spectacle of Hola Mohalla.
 We may experience some activities listed in day 7, as well as seeing horse-riding displays by the Nahib Sikh Army.
-Another highlight is the Nehangs, a prestigious armed Sikh order who wear a striking blend of blue and orange, with twisted moustaches and staggeringly giant embellished turbans.
+Another highlight is the Nehangs, a prestigious armed Sikh order who wear a striking blend of blue and orange, with twisted mustaches and staggeringly giant embellished turbans.
 Overnight in Anandpur Sahib.

 Day 10: This morning starts will an early breakfast then it’s off to the Kavant Gair fair.
-Here we will witness the centuries old gathering of the Rathwa community who congregate in celebration of life.
-To be sure, the fair offers an explosion of photo opps: Kavant dancers adorned with peacock feathers and painted faces, others dressed in their distinctive finery singing and dancing, bartering goods, etc. Today’s fair provides a glimpse into the culture of a primitive tribe of Gujarat, the Rathwa Bhils.
+Here we will witness the centuries-old gathering of the Rathwa community who congregate in celebration of life.
+To be sure, the fair offers an explosion of photo ops: Kavant dancers adorned with peacock feathers and painted faces, others dressed in their distinctive finery singing and dancing, bartering goods, etc. Today’s fair provides a glimpse into the culture of a primitive tribe of Gujarat, the Rathwa Bhils.
 They have maintained many pre-Hindu traditions and beliefs, art and culture of their ancestors.
 That night, our group will check into our Swiss Tents.
-Note: each tent has private attached toilets with running running water, beds and electricity.
+Note: each tent has private attached toilets with running water, beds and electricity.
 Overnight in Kavant.

 Day 11: Today we will visit some of the outlying villages of Rathwa tribes to experience and shoot their way of life, customs and their community’s characteristic ancient religious paintings (Pithoras).
 Overnight in Kavant.